Why should any business owner or entrepreneur seriously look into Search Engine Marketing (SEM) and Search Engine Optimization (SEO)?

-The use of search engines to find answers continues to increase from year to year.
+The use of search engines to find answers continues to increase from year to year in our digital marketing efforts.
 Look at the Google searches per day and see the potential:

 Internet Live Stats reports that as of 2019, there are over 5.5 billion daily searches in Google with 63,000 search queries done per second.

-However, the terms SEM and SEO are often confused, if not interchanged in digital marketing.
+However, the terms SEO, SEM are often confused, if not interchanged in digital marketing.
 Questions often arise: What is SEM?
 What is SEO?
 And more importantly, how can you utilize SEM and SEO in your marketing strategy?

 - What is SEO

 - The Ultimate Guide To Organic SEO

 - Technical SEO and How it Affects Your Website’s Rank

 - How Does SEO Work for Your Business?